nofrixion/magento2-payment-module/README.md

-# Magento 2 Module for Nofrixion Payments
+# Magento 2 Module for Nofrixion Payments ##

 NoFrixion.com online payments for your Magento 2 store.

+## Installation, Upgrades & Removal ##

+It is recommended to use the `composer` PHP package manager for production magento deployments. `composer` can be used to install, update and remove the NoFrixion magento 2 module.

-## Installation
+### Installation ###

 - Install the files:
   - Using composer (recommended).
 Run `composer require nofrixion/magento2-payments-module`